MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/cloud-ingest-edge-volume-configuration.md

 To create a subvolume using extension identity to connect to your storage account container, use the following process:

-1. Get the name of your Edge Volume using the following command:
+1. Get the name of your Ingest Edge Volume using the following command:

     ```bash
     kubectl get edgevolumes